All best sellers

 - Pour it: Once the base, diorama, or desired mold is ready, you can pour it into it.
 If you are using a mold, make sure it is clean and dry.

-- Cure it: Place it under a lamp or a torch, or expose it to natural sunlight, until it is fully cured.
+- Cure it: Place it under a black light lamp or a torch, or expose it to natural sunlight, until it is fully cured.
 This can take anywhere from a few minutes to an hour, depending on the type of ultraviolet resin you are using and the intensity of light.

 - Remove it: Once it is fully cured, you can remove it from the mold or surface.
 If it is stuck, you may need to gently flex the mold or use a tool to pry the already cured part free.